utkuufuk/ubuntu-on-steroids/docker.md

 #### Adding Packages
 It’s always advisable to put `apt-get update` and `apt-get install` commands on the same line because of [this](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get).

+#### Upgrading Packages
+Avoid `RUN apt-get upgrade` and `dist-upgrade`, as many of the "essential" packages from the parent images cannot upgrade inside an [unprivileged container](https://docs.docker.com/engine/reference/run/#security-configuration).
+If a package contained in the parent image is out-of-date, contact its maintainers.
+If you know there is a particular package, foo, that needs to be updated, use `apt-get update && apt-get install -y foo` to update automatically.

 #### Build Workflow
  1. Pick the right base image.